rakafo/bitcoin-price-alert/README.md

 ## Usage
-* get an alert when price exceeds 10000 - `/want long 10000`
+* get an alert when price gets above 10000 - `/want long 10000`
-* get an alert when price falls short of 10000 - `/want short 10000`
+* get an alert when price gets below 10000 - `/want short 10000`
 * get price-movement notifiers based on currently held position - `/position long 10000 sl 9800`
   - will alert on every 35 price change step (price flapping ommited);
   - will alert when target price reached - implicilty set to +70